ARMOR-IMWUT/ARMOR/README.md

 ## Structure

-The code for state of te art defense mechanisms can be found on the repository <a href="/src/StateOfTheArt/">State of the art </a>
+The code for state of the art defense mechanisms can be found on the repository <a href="/src/StateOfTheArt/">State of the art </a>

 The code for armor can be found on the repository <a href="/src/ARMOR/">ARMOR</a>